||Born: August 20, 1985

 Hague played first every day for Indianapolis, aside from a few games at third.
 He showed much-improved patience, but otherwise had almost exactly the same season as he’d had in 2011, minus that one great month.
 He had a conventional platoon split again, posting an .865 OPS against LHPs and .760 against RHPs.
 He was remarkably consistent; his OPS was between .703 and .771 every month except May, when it was .933.
 That was mainly due to the fact that he hit five of his eight HRs that month.
 He again did not get a September callup.

 Hague won’t be eligible for minor league free agency for another year, so he’ll return to Indianapolis in 2014.
 Hague has good hitting skills, but a .407 slugging average as a 27-year-old first baseman in AAA isn’t the mark of a potential major league player.
-It’ll be interesting to see what the Pirates do with Hague, assuming he’s back.
-Alex Dickerson is gone, but Travis Ishikawa likely will be the first baseman at Indianapolis.
-It’s also possible the Pirates could move Matt Curry up.
+It’ll be interesting to see what the Pirates do with Hague.
+Their search for a left-handed counterpart to Gaby Sanchez has resulted in both Andrew Lambo and Chris McGuiness opening the 2014 season at Indianapolis, which probably will take up all the time at first.
+Hague was playing third in spring training, but Indianapolis figures to have Brent Morel, who’s probably injury insurance for Pedro Alvarez, at the hot corner.
+That leaves Hague without a regular role, although he’ll be at Indy to start the season.

 |2014: Minor League Contract|